|

 If you can find marriage certificates (or, better still, birth certificates) for your ancestors, then you will find out the names of their parents, occupations, middle names and geographical details, which will be invaluable in later searches.

-Once you have an ancestor who lived in 1911 (and you know approximately where they lived), then you can use the 1911 census to find out who else lived with them, their place of birth, and how old they were at the time.
+Once you have an ancestor who lived in 1911 or 1921 (and you know approximately where they lived), then you can use the 1911/1921 census to find out who else lived with them, their place of birth, and how old they were at the time.

 Follow the same procedure with earlier census data, and don't forget to look at service records for the armed forces, including census data for ships' crews.